-The Company has a global environmental compliance program, which requires that its manufacturing facilities receive where required, ISO 14001 or functionally equivalent environmental certification.
+The Company also has a global environmental compliance program, which requires that its manufacturing facilities receive where required, ISO 14001 or functionally equivalent environmental certification.
 ISO 14001 specifies requirements of an environmental management system and is a systematic approach to handling environmental issues within an organization.
 The Company monitors its operations to ensure compliance with environmental requirements and standards, and takes action to prevent and correct problems if needed.
 Third party and internal audits or inspections are conducted at its plants.

 The Company has a disaster response and recovery plan in place at each facility to protect the health and safety of the employees and to ensure disruption to the Company's operations are minimized in the event of an environmental issue.
-The Company's customers are becoming increasingly focused on supply chain sustainability in manufacturing, which could impact future sourcing decisions.
+The Company's customers are becoming increasingly focused on supply chain sustainability in manufacturing (such as GHG emissions and net zero carbon strategies), which could impact future sourcing decisions for companies that do not meet customer policies.
+The Company strives to meet its goals as well as those of its customers but where it fails to do so could have an impact on the Company.